 Types Of RVs

 Before you start looking for the specific RV you want to buy, narrow your search to the type of camper you’re looking for.
-There are several RV types to choose from:
+From class A motorhomes and class B motorhomes to travel trailers, there are several RV types to choose from:

 |Fifth-wheel campers||Large towable campers that connect to a “fifth wheel” in the bed of a large pickup truck.
 Typically, these are the largest towable RVs you can buy.|